 - Help her carefully hot glue the outside edges of the tooth together, leaving only a small hole at the top.
 Invite her to fill the tooth with the pillow stuffing to make it nice and fluffy.

 - After the tooth is filled with fluff, help her hot glue the opening of the pillow closed .

-- Now make the pocket.
-Help her cut out a small square of colored felt small just big enough to hold a little baby tooth.
+- Now it's time to make the pocket.
+Help your kid cut out a small square of colored felt that's just big enough to hold a little baby tooth.

-- Glue the little pocket to the front of the pillow, gluing down three of the sides and leaving the top open.
+- Adhere the little pocket to the front of the pillow, making sure to glue down three of the sides and leave the top open.

-- If she wants, let her add extra decorations to the tooth.
+- If she wants, let your child add extra decorations to the tooth.
 She can add eyes and a mouth to give the tooth a cute face, or glue on simple felt shapes like hearts or stars.

-Encourage her to tuck her lost teeth in the pocket, hide it under her pillow at night, and wait for the Tooth Fairy's visit.
+Encourage her to tuck the next tooth she loses in the pocket, hide it under her pillow at night, and wait for the Tooth Fairy's visit.